Frequently Asked Questions

 What if I need help and I'm traveling?

-With the aid of technology, once a patient is accepted in BridgeCare's 30-day window of care, BridgeCare can assist them wherever they are.
-We will locate the nearest pharmacy to the patient and send any medications most appropriate for a patient's present circumstances.
+With the aid of technology, once a Michigan-based patient is accepted in BridgeCare's care, BridgeCare can assist patients wherever they are.
+We will locate the nearest pharmacy to the patient and send any medications most appropriate for the patient's present circumstances.
 If additional help is needed, BridgeCare will not hesitate to ask the patient to seek in-person care in their area of travel.

 How is BridgeCare different from the doctor down the street?